aaron-grau/curic/javascript/readings/object-oriented-js.md

 returned by the constructor as the new `Kitten` instance.

 We can set attributes inside the constructor with `this.key = value`.
-Note that we don't declare any variables with `var`; those would be temporary and thrown away at the end of construction.
-Instead, we persist data by saving it to object attributes.
+Note that we don't declare any local variables; those would be temporary and thrown away at the end of construction.
+Instead, we persist data by saving it to object attributes using `this`.

 Notice that `Kitten` **does not return anything**.
 Like `initialize` in Ruby, *constructor functions* in JS shouldn't return a value.

-Because constructor functions are invoked differently than normal functions, make sure to name constructor functions in CamelCase, so they're clearly different than normal functions.
-A common mistake is to call constructor functions without the `new`.
+Because constructor functions are invoked differently than normal functions, make sure to name constructor functions in capitalized CamelCase to distinguish them clearly from normal functions.
+A common mistake is to call constructor functions without using `new`.
 If you do that, `this` will not be set properly, and no new object will be created.

 ## Methods and Prototype

 Our previous example added a `meow` method to our `Kitten` object by saving a function to the `meow` attribute of the newly constructed `Kitten` object.
-This is OK, but each time you build a `Kitten` object, you'll create a new function object to save as `meow`.
+This is OK, but each time you build a `Kitten` object, you'll create a new function object for that kitten's `meow`.

-This is redundant, all the `Kitten` objects should share a single `meow` method.
-In particular, it will take more and more memory as we create more-and-more objects.
+This is redundant; all `Kitten` objects should share a single `meow` method.
+First, it will take more memory as we create more `Kittens`.
+Secondly, if we want to change our method, we have to update all our objects because they will individually have out-of-date copies.

 We can eliminate the redundancy by using the constructor's `prototype`.

 ```javascript
 function Kitten(name, age) {